-NUSAF2 safeguards unit as well developed a uniform voluntary land consent form which community beneficiaries have successfully used to consent on all the lands they voluntarily gave to support their projects.
-This was also made easier for investments particularly of CIR and PWP such as constructions, water, and roads which would otherwise cause conflicts, but as an access condition before approval of any project for funding, communities had to consent on availability of land.
+NUSAF2 safeguards unit developed a uniform voluntary land consent form which community beneficiaries across all its components (House Hold Income Support Projects, Community Infrastructure Rehabilitation and Public Works Projects) implemented have successfully used to consent on all the lands they voluntarily gave to support their projects.
+This was an access condition before approval of any project for funding, communities had to consent on availability of land.
 (Refer to summary of stakeholder consultations)